poole/poole/_posts/2018-10-08-self-arrow.md

 ---
 layout: post
-title: "Desambiguating 'this' in Scala, or what does 'self =>' mean?"
+title: "Disambiguating 'this' in Scala, or what does 'self =>' mean?"
 author: ragb
 ---